bcgov/nr-get-token/docs/developer-guide.md

 ## WebADE

 GETOK can also be used to get setup with WebADE Services published on [https://apistore.nrs.gov.bc.ca/store/](https://apistore.nrs.gov.bc.ca/store/).
+More information on WebADE can be found [here](http://www.webade.org).

 Get Token directly communicates with the WebADE API via a RESTFul interface in order to update application configurations.
 GETOK has a service client GETOK_SERVICE which is granted the WEBADE-REST "profileRole" of APPLICATION_ADMINISTRATOR.
 A description of the API can be found in [NRM API Store](https://apistore.nrs.gov.bc.ca/store/apis/info?name=WebADE-api&provider=admin&version=v1)

+> The first deployment of this webade-cfg information had to be done manually using the process we are replacing.
+See [Bitbucket GETOK Repo](https://apps.nrs.gov.bc.ca/int/stash/projects/GETOK/repos/getok-webade-cfg/browse) for the package that was used for the first deployment.
+Subsequent deployment to modify this can be done through the WEBADE-REST-API endpoints.

+### OAuth2 Scope

 The WebADE-API is secured using OAuth2 security.
 Anonymous access to the WebADE-API is not permitted.
 Users of WebADE-API must have one of more of the appropriate OAuth2 scopes in order to access the API.
-More information on WebADE can be found [here](http://www.webade.org).

-> The first deployment of this webade-cfg information had to be done manually using the process we are replacing.
-See [Bitbucket GETOK Repo](https://apps.nrs.gov.bc.ca/int/stash/projects/GETOK/repos/getok-webade-cfg/browse) for the package that was used for the first deployment.
-Subsequent deployment to modify this can be done through the WEBADE-REST-API endpoints.

-### Security

 Before developing applications which leverage the WebADE-API, ensure that you have a valid WebADE service client which is authorized to use WebADE-API first.
 You will also need the appropriate scopes granted to your service client before you will be able to proceed with the WebADE-API endpoint.
 Please ensure that you are familiar with OAuth2 authentication flow before proceeding with accessing the API.